Navigating the flooring thicket: Find the greenest way to meet your needs

 Since flooring may take up thousands of square feet, large quantities of raw materials, glues, finishes, adhesives and cleaners—with all their associated environmental impacts and energy requirements—are required to make, move, install and maintain it.
 But you can select flooring materials that will help you maximize the quality of your indoor environment while minimizing damage to the natural environment.

-Quick links to materials reviewed in this article
+Quick links to materials

 Some flooring types are clearly at odds with these goals.
 Polyvinyl chloride (PVC) flooring is a prime example.
 Because it’s relatively inexpensive and easy to install, it’s one of the most popular flooring choices—14 billion pounds of it are produced each year in North America.
-But from a health and environmental sustainability standpoint it couldn’t be much worse, according to Marian Keeler, green building consultant and author of Fundamentals of Integrated Design for Sustainable Building (Wiley).
+But from a health and sustainability standpoint, it couldn’t be much worse, according to Marian Keeler, green building consultant and author of Fundamentals of Integrated Design for Sustainable Building (Wiley).

 “Vinyl presents a health hazard across its entire lifecycle, from production to installation to use and disposal,” Keeler says, noting studies that show a correlation between the plasticizers found in vinyl and childhood asthma.